Singularity-Coder/Fluke-Friends/README.md

 # Fluke-Friends
-Find people with shared interests!
+Find people that search the same thing at the same time!